Mark Natanson: Founder of Left SRs

 After the February Revolution broke out, Natanson returned to Russia through German territory "in a sealed wagon", as did Lenin.
 He became one of the most prominent leaders of the left wing of the SRs, which became increasingly disenchanted with the Provisional Government and with Alexander Kerensky and sharply criticised the defensive position of the SR central committee.
 Natanson advocated the "deepening" of the revolution, the transfer of all land to peasants and of power to the soviets.
 Natanson and the "Left SRs" supported the October Revolution, which caused a split in the Socialist Revolutionary Party.
 In November 1917, he initiated the creation of the party of Left Socialist-Revolutionaries.
 At the first Left SR congress, he was elected to the Presidium, and then to the Central Committee of the new party.

-The Left SRs rejected the Brest-Litovsk Treaty (later superseded by the Versailles treaty), which imposed onerous terms on Russia in exchange for a separate peace with Russia.
+The Left SRs rejected the Brest-Litovsk Treaty by which Imperial Germany imposed onerous terms on Russia in exchange for a separate peace with Russia.
 The Left SRs exited the Soviet government in protest, and some took up arms against the Bolsheviks.
 Natanson opposed this course, fearing that a defeat of the Soviet government would spell the end of the revolution and usher in a counter-revolution.
 He founded the Party of Revolutionary Communism, which supported the Bolsheviks and eventually merged with the Communist Party of the USSR.
 Natanson was a member of the Presidium of the All-Russian Central Executive Committee.
 However, Natanson's opposition to the anti-Bolshevik uprising of the Left SRs did not imply whole-hearted acceptance of the Bolsheviks' policies.
 In particular, he objected to Lenin's decision to ban all other political parties in the Soviet Union.
 In 1919, due to fear of arrest, he once again went into exile.
 “I have complete discord with Lenin ...
 I no longer believe in Lenin,” he told his relatives.